Estimated reading time: 7 minutes

 If so, it’s tough to stay motivated at work.

 You don’t need a pat on the back or a round of applause every time you do your job, of course.
 But if you’re going above and beyond without any professional praise, you don’t have to stay.

-Don’t let your talent, dedication and hard work be under-valued.
-There are plenty of other places who would be lucky to find a worker like you.
-Find an employer that will appreciate your dedication and reward you for it.8.
-You’re Burnt Out
+Don’t let your talent, dedication, and hard work be undervalued.
+There are plenty of other places that would be lucky to find a worker like you.
+Find an employer that will appreciate your dedication and reward you for it.

 If you’re working insane hours every week and don’t have time to socialize, it’s not healthy.
 We’re conditioned to work a lot and have pride in our work ethic from an early age.
-But when that becomes all you do with your time, it’s not good.
+But it’s not good when that becomes all you do with your time.

 If you find that you have no time to see family or friends or even take part in hobbies, it’s a sign you need a change.
 Getting burnt out at work can impact your personal relationships and mental health in a big way.

 If you can’t find a way to work fewer hours, you may need to jump ship.
-There are plenty of well-paying, part-time jobs that you could consider.
+There is plenty of well-paying, part-time jobs that you could consider.
 Don’t let a job you don’t love consume your whole life.
-There are plenty of jobs that are fulfilling and don’t take up all your time.9.
-You’ve Lost Your Passion
+There are plenty of jobs that are fulfilling and don’t take up all your time.

 When we first start out in our career, many of us have a passion for it.
 Whether it’s the business side or creative aspects, there’s something that draws us in.